koushik80/hybrid-infra-azure-intern-project/README.md

 - Grasp the concept of containerization and its practical applications. <br />
 - Configure and manage Azure databases for various application requirements. <br />
 - Grasp containerization concepts and deploy applications using Azure's container services. <br />
-- Configure and maintain a hybrid environment that maximizes efficiency. <br />

 ---